 1. Epoxy Coated Floor

-- Clean & Etch Concrete – Clean dust, oil, and stains then etch for proper adhesion.
+- Clean & Etch Concrete – Clean dust, oil, and stains, then etch for proper adhesion.

 - Mix & Apply Epoxy – Mix (resin and hardener) and roll evenly.